SaraNaifAljohani/Fraud-Detection-Analysis-Project/README.md

 **Goal:** To explore a bank transaction dataset using clustering and anomaly detection to identify potential fraudulent patterns, and understand what characterizes risky behavior.

-**Data Soruce:** The dataset used in this project comes from [Kaggle: Fraud Detection Dataset](https://www.kaggle.com/datasets/valakhorasani/bank-transaction-dataset-for-fraud-detection).
+**Data Source:** The dataset used in this project comes from [Kaggle: Fraud Detection Dataset](https://www.kaggle.com/datasets/valakhorasani/bank-transaction-dataset-for-fraud-detection).

 The data file is stored in the `data` folder as `bank.transaction.data.csv`.